advay26/dotnet-docs/docs/core/tools/dotnet-nuget-why.md

 - **`-f|--framework <FRAMEWORK>`**

     The target framework(s) for which dependency graphs are shown.
+You can pass multiple `--framework` options to see graphs for more than one framework.

 [!INCLUDE [help](../../../includes/cli-help.md)]